Antcating/Antcating/README.md

 Physics student specializing in seismology and employing Distributed Acoustic Sensing (DAS) technology.

-My work revolves around using Python, data science techniques, and the Linux operating system to extract meaningful insights from seismic data.
+My work revolves around using Linux, Python, and data science techniques to extract meaningful insights from seismic data.

 **Skills and interests:**